- Tiling Window Managers

 This is my collection of dotfiles for my daily GNU/Linux environment, tweaked to my liking.
 If you wish to get the same setup as mine, follow the instructions below.

-of much of my config files.
-For instance, the bootstrap found in
+source code of much of my config files.
+For instance, the bootstrap

 .config/yadm/bootstrap thanks to